jovansohi/SystemVerilogALU/README.md

 If it saves output as input 1, the serial monitor receives a "1," which tells it to only look for 2 more serial lines before printing to the file and to hold the ModelSim Output in the file as input 1
 Then the state machine goes back to "phase 1," receiving input2 and the operation, before repeating whats above If it saves output as input 2, the  serial monitor receives a "0," which tells the Python script that it will ignore the second line of the serial monitor (which will be 0000)
-The state machine then moves to state 4, where it takes input 1, skips input2, and asks for the operation before repeating based on the user input after the output
+The state machine then moves to state 4, where it takes input 1, skips input 2, and asks for the operation before repeating based on the user input after the output